-A straight truck is like a semitruck with one key difference: the trailer cannot be removed.
+A straight truck is like a semi truck with one key difference: the trailer cannot be removed.
 These vehicles work as an essential part of the logistics industry, usually on shorter routes.
-You’ve probably seen straight or box trucks as delivery trucks serving UPS, FedEx or grocery delivery.
-Most U-haul trucks and dump trucks are other examples of straight trucks.
+Examples of straight trucks include most types of U-Haul and dump trucks, along with UPS and FedEx delivery vehicles.

 Straight trucks have several significant advantages for drivers.
 You don’t need a CDL license to drive a straight truck.
 As these vehicles are used on shorter delivery routes, drivers can return home in the evenings.
-Read on for types of straight trucks and the pros and cons of this career.
+Read on for types of straight trucks and the pros and cons of driving them.

 And when you finish, be sure to read these other articles in our ‘How to find loads for box trucks’ article series: